Medicare

 Pros:

-• Combines Medicare A, B, and usually D
+• Combines Medicare Parts A and B, and usually includes Part D (prescription drug coverage)

 Cons:

-• Providers can leave the network anytime during the year
+• Providers can leave the plan’s network at any time during the year

-• Referrals are usually required to see a specialist
+• Referrals are usually required to see specialists

 How Does Medicare Work?